mozilla/testpilot/docs/DEPLOYMENT.md

 We have a [list of steps for basic functionality](https://docs.google.com/document/d/1cYelgp7dPwHD1eQIs4POgFqF2NOzxmVpKP4rnPR-RDA/edit), but new features should also be tested.

+Follow the steps in the ["Test Pilot Deployment Verification Test Plan" doc](DEPLOYMENT-VERIFICATION.md) to verify that the site works as expected.

 ## Approve Production ##

 Once we are comfortable that the site has been tested, update the bug with approval to move to our *production environment*: [http://testpilot.firefox.com](http://testpilot.firefox.com).